Dublin Racing Festival Handicap Chase Preview, Tips, Runners & Trends (Dublin Racing Festival)

 Andy Powell

-The Leopardstown Handicap Chase is run on the final day of the Dublin Racing Festival at the Leopardstown racecourse, a handicap chase open to runners aged five-year-old or older, the race is run over two miles and five furlongs where the runner will face fourteen fences.
+This Handicap Chase is run on the final day of the Dublin Racing Festival at the Leopardstown racecourse, a handicap chase open to runners aged five years or older.
+The race is run over two miles and five furlongs, where the runner will face fourteen fences.

-If you are interested in other predictions at Leopardstown then head over to the Leopardstown tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Races Covered during the Dublin Racing Festival section for links to these.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Leopardstown tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Races Covered during the Dublin Racing Festival section for links to these.

 ALSO READ

-Below you will find the 2026 Leopardstown Handicap Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Leopardstown Handicap Chase Trend Analysis.
+Below you will find the 2027 Dublin Racing Festival Handicap Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Dublin Racing Festival Handicap Chase Trend Analysis.

-These are the top three quickest-run Leopardstown Handicap Chase over the last 20 renewals:
+These are the top three quickest-run Dublin Racing Festival Handicap Chase races over the last 20 renewals:

 1. A Toi Phil (5:08.30) in 2017